Formalizing MLTL Formula Progression in Isabelle/HOL: Encoding MLTL in Isabelle/HOL

 \subsection{Semantics}

-Because traces are always finite in MLTL, we encode traces as lists of sets of variables of arbitrary type (in Isabelle/HOL, this is type \isa{'a\ set\ list}). \rref{fig:trace} illustrates our representation of traces in Isabelle/HOL with an example.
+MLTL traces are finite, and so we encode them as lists of sets of variables of arbitrary type (in Isabelle/HOL, this is type \isa{'a\ set\ list}). \rref{fig:trace} gives an example.